The Black Heart Procession

-Biography
+History

 Early years

-The band was formed in 1997 by Pall Jenkins (Mr. Tube and the Flying Objects, Palllap, Ugly Casanova and Three Mile Pilot) and Tobias Nathaniel (Three Mile Pilot).
-The group is often augmented by the contributions of Matt Resovich, Mario Rubalcaba, Jason Crane, Joe Plummer, Dmitri Dziensuwski, Jimmy LaValle and Matthew Parker.
+The band was formed in 1997 by Pall Jenkins (Mr. Tube and the Flying Objects, Palllap, Ugly Casanova and Three Mile Pilot) and Tobias Nathaniel from Three Mile Pilot.
+The group is often augmented with the contributions of Matt Resovich, Mario Rubalcaba, Jason Crane, Joe Plummer, Dmitri Dziensuwski, Jimmy LaValle and Matthew Parker.
 Jenkins has also produced The Drowning Men.

 Hiatus

 Blackheart Procession’s last release, the Blood Bunny / Black Rabbit EP in 2010, the band went on hiatus.
-Jenkins told San Diego City Beat that "[a]fter years of touring and traveling and focusing on music, we decided just to kind of put an end to it for a while".

-In 2011,l Jenkins played optigan, piano and sang on J Mascis's album Several Shades of Why and then returned to play guitar and song on Mascis's 2014 album Tied to a Star.
+Jenkins told San Diego City Beat that after "years of touring and traveling and focusing on music, we decided just to kind of put an end to it for a while".
+In 2011, Jenkins played optigan, piano, and sang on J Mascis's album Several Shades of Why and returned to play guitar and sing on Mascis's 2014 album Tied to a Star.

 Reformation

 In 2016 Blackheart Procession reassembled for a pair of shows in San Diego.
-In December of that year, they announced a European tour, with 27 shows all around the continent during March–April 2017.
+In December of 2016, they announced tour with 27 shows all over Europe during March–April 2017.

+In early 2025, the band played a set for KEXP-FM.